EleutherAI/dps/doc/adding-df-processors.md

    contain the class to instantiate, as a `module.classname` string (e.g.
    `langfilter.LangFilter`), where `module` is the module name inside the [udf] folder.
- * any other content in the dictionary forms the parameter that will be sent as argument to the class constructor.
+ * any other content in the dictionary forms the configuration that will be sent as argument to the class constructor.
 In particular, arguments to configure the behaviour of the processor should go in a `params` field.